The immune system is pretty dang cool.

-When we’re healthy and our immune system is strong, pathogens are eradicated within a few days without any noticeable symptoms.
+When you're healthy, and your immune system is strong, pathogens are eradicated within a few days without any noticeable symptoms.

-However, either because our immune system is compromised or the pathogen is novel and aggressive (or both), we are occasionally forced to go into overtime with an infection, eliciting a stronger immune response.
-This is when we get sick.
+However—either because your immune system is compromised or the pathogen is novel and aggressive (or both)—your body is occasionally forced to go into overdrive from an infection, eliciting a stronger immune response.

 At this stage, fever, inflammation, and other symptoms begin to manifest depending on the pathogen.